 Showing respect to all people, especially family members and people you've just met is a priority for Greeks.
 For example, you would say "Yassou" to greet a close friend, but you'd say "Yassas" to an older person or stranger.
 Anyone with whom you have a close personal relationship would also receive a kiss on each cheek as a greeting.

 For Greek families, Christmas Day is more of a religious holiday where the women typically go to church together.
 The entire family gathers for a meal at home that includes vasilopita for dessert.
-Inside this cake a coin is hidden, and a piece is set aside for Christ and the house before each person, in order from oldest to youngest, receives a piece.
+Inside this cake a coin is hidden, and a piece is set aside for Christ.
+Each person in the house also receives a piece in order from oldest to youngest.
 The person who finds the coin in their slice is said to have good luck.
-Some families serve the cake on Christmas while others reserve it for New Year's Eve.
+Some families serve the cake on Christmas, while others reserve it for New Year's Eve.

 New Year's Eve

 Known as Protohronia, Greek New Year's Eve is more like an American Christmas.
 Families and children stay up until midnight when Saint Basil, or Agios Vasilis, delivers gifts for everyone.
 The gifts are usually delivered creatively says Bobby, who remembers one year seeing the gifts lowered from the roof in a net by a crane that was there to build another floor on their family home.